 - Data software enables student progress to be monitored rigorously with frequent analysis.
 Planning for Teaching and Learning takes account of this analysis. - Individual Pupil Premium students' progress is routinely analysed and areas for development identified.
 These are then prioritised by the Core Team and intervention actions agreed and reviewed.
-Yr 10 and 11 students may be part of the Mentoring Programmes. - Staff CPD has a focus upon AfL and formative feedback, especially with a focus upon the revision to the Learning and Teaching Policy.
+Yr 10 and 11 students may be part of the Mentoring Programmes. - Staff CPD has a focus upon AfL, formative feedback, and meta-cognition; especially with a focus upon the revision to the Learning and Teaching Policy